-This latter equation proves that the mechanical energy between an initial and a final position is conserved under the condition that non-conservative forces are not acting on the system.
+This equation shows that the mechanical energy between an initial and a final position is conserved under the condition that non-conservative forces are not acting on the system.

 Power

-The power generated by an engine, a motor or a machine denotes the amount of work developed per unit time.
+The power generated by an engine, a motor, or a machine denotes the amount of work developed per unit time.
 (Hibbeler, 2016).